reactjs/react.dev/content/docs/introducing-jsx.md

 React [doesn't require](/docs/react-without-jsx.html) using JSX, but most people find it helpful as a visual aid when working with UI inside the JavaScript code.
 It also allows React to show more useful error and warning messages.

-With that out of the way, let's learn the basics of JSX!
+With that out of the way, let's get started!

 ### Embedding Expressions in JSX